Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 3. Your Partner Has A Poor Credit Score

-Adding your girlfriend or boyfriend to your policy could raise your auto insurance rate.
-Car insurance companies have found a correlation between bad credit scores and the number of insurance claims filed.
-Because of this, insurance companies often charge higher rates for drivers with poor credit scores.
+Car insurance companies have found a correlation between low credit scores and the number of insurance claims filed.
+Because of this, many auto insurers charge higher rates for drivers with poor credit.

 Drivers with recent accidents are considered riskier to insure.
-If your partner got in an accident within the last three years, they could be seen as a high-risk driver, and your insurance premium could increase.
+If your partner got in an accident within the last three years, they could be seen as a high-risk driver, and your insurance premium could increase as a result of that.

 How To Add Your Partner To Your Car Insurance

-There are basically two ways you can combine car insurance policies with your girlfriend, boyfriend, or partner.
-You could simply call your agent and add them to your existing policy, or you could buy a new policy together.
+There are basically two ways you can combine car insurance policies with your girlfriend or boyfriend.
+You could simply add them to your existing policy either online or by calling your agent, or you could buy a new policy together.

-Calling to put an additional driver on your existing policy is the easiest option, but you have to accept whatever insurance costs the company sets.
+Adding them to your existing policy is the quickest and easiest method (most major insurers provide options for doing this with just a few clicks online), but you may see a rate increase depending on their driving and credit history.
 On the other hand, you could compare free quotes from insurance companies and start a new policy together.
-This lets you see which provider offers the best car insurance quote and multi-vehicle discount.
+This lets you see which provider offers the best car insurance rate and discounts.

 Excluding Your Partner From Your Insurance

-Conclusion: Can I Add My Girlfriend or Boyfriend to My Car Insurance?
+Our Take: Can I Add My Girlfriend To My Car Insurance?

 You can add your girlfriend or boyfriend to your insurance policy if you live together or they drive your vehicle frequently.
-You may also save money with multi-policy or multi-vehicle discounts if you combine coverage.
-Shop around and compare insurance companies if you decide to add your significant other to your policy.
+You may also save money with a multi-vehicle discount if you combine coverage.
+If you’re adding a significant other to your car insurance policy, we recommend shopping around and comparing rates and discounts from numerous providers.

 Whenever you shop for insurance, we recommend getting quotes from multiple insurers so you can compare options for cheap car insurance.
-In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium.
-So what’s best for your neighbor might not be best for you.
+In addition to the insurance company you choose, factors like your age, vehicle make and model, and driving history can affect your premium.
+So comparing rates and coverages is the best way to ensure you find the right policy for your specific needs.

 State Farm: Best Overall Provider